-Remove any solid wastes inside the fish tank by gently siphoning the gravel to pick any settled debris.
-Imagine a checker board on the bottom and clean square by square.
-Keep the vacuuming end close to the gravel so you won't suction any fish.
+Remove any solid wastes inside the fish tank by gently siphoning the gravel to pick up any settled debris.
+Imagine a checkerboard on the bottom and clean square by square.
+Keep the vacuuming end close to the gravel so you won’t suction any fish.

 When the bucket is almost full remove the tubing from the fish tank to break the siphon, and dispose of the water.

 After removing the desired amount of water, you can start adding your fresh water.
-If you will be adding water from the bucket, rinse it first and use any conditioner while the water is still in the bucket.
+If you add water from the bucket, rinse it first and use any conditioner while the water is still in the bucket.
 If you use an auto-filling siphon that connects to your faucet, dissolve the conditioner in a bit of water and add it as soon as the tank is full.

 Plug any electrical equipment that you unplugged before.